 Westlaw:

-You will need to do a preemption check to make sure that your idea is original.
-To do this, you should do a thorough search of the legal literature to determine if another author has already published on your topic, using the same analysis as yours.
+Before diving in to the research for your Journal Note, it is important to conduct some preliminary research, called a "preemption check."
+A preemption check is a thorough search of the legal literature and analysis of resulting scholarship to determine if another author has already published on your topic, using the same analysis as yours (i.e., preempted your topic).

 Be sure to keep checking for new articles on your topic, and other developments that might affect your research, using alerts on Westlaw and Lexis, and by following topical legal blogs and newsletters.